IBR-41379/Scrapdex/README.md

   # Download geckodriver
   Invoke-WebRequest -Uri $URL -OutFile "geckodriver-$GECKO_VER-$PLATFORM.zip"
   ```
+- Extract the geckodriver.exe from the zip file.

 1)For the python file:
 - Clone the repository
 - Put geckodriver.exe into the cloned folder